rhomobile/rhomobile-docs/docs/en/5.0.30/guide/creating_a_project.md

 ![img](http://s3.amazonaws.com/rhodocs/rhostudio-tutorial/run-configurations-4.0.png)

-After a brief compilation period, the application will start in [RhoSimulator](debugging_with_rhosimulator)
+After a brief compilation period, the application will start in RhoSimulator.
+C

 ### Running from the command line
 > Note: If you have yet to apply your license to your instance of Rhodes / RhoElements, you will be prompted when attempting to build to enter your login credentials to rhomobile.com before you can continue.
 Refer to our [licensing guide](licensing) to learn how to apply your license.